About German Shepherd Rescue Scotland

 Blue is a 6yr old handsome boy who is looking for his new home through no fault of his own.
 When the volunteer entered the house Blue didn't bark but was a bit wary for the first 5 min then he sussed out what pocket the treats were in and constantly gave the volunteer his paw while she was chatting to his owner.
 Blue lives very well with children in his family, as usual any children in the home would need to be 10 or older.
 When outside on the walk he seems very confident with all the noises out and about, however, he does prefer the company of his family over any unwanted dogs coming up to him as he will bark at them.
 Blue loves to travel in the car, he also loves his long hikes every so often.
 Training: Knows the basics People: Good Children: Good Dogs: Very wary of other dogs being close to him Travelling: Good

-Fawkes, a 6 years old male German Shepherd available for adoption from German Shepherd Rescue Scotland in Scotland
+Kane, a 3 years old male German Shepherd available for adoption from German Shepherd Rescue Scotland in Scotland

 German Shepherd Rescue Scotland